sparkfun/SFE_CC3000_Library/README.md

 * AES encryption for SmartConfig is not supported.
 * Static IP is not working at this time (only DHCP works).
 * HTTP POST requests work but do not print the whole server response to the console.
 * The library does not work with any Teensey boards.
-Only ATmega328-based Arduinos have been tested.
+Only ATmega328- and ATmega2560-based Arduinos have been tested.
 * UDP has been tested for transmit only.
 Receiving UDP packets on the CC3000 is currently not working.

 Getting Started